makspll/mini-c-compiler/readme.md

 have a look at the example txt files with programs to see what I mean.

+To compile a file run: `make run IN="<inputfile>" OUT="<outputfile>"`

+this will create the output file as well as an abstract syntax tree in png format (among other dump files) in the same directory

-To compile a file run: `make run IN="<inputfile>" OUT="<outputfile>"` and to run it in MARS run: `java -jar Mars4_5.jar` which will open up the MARS GUI in which you can open and simulate the output file.
+To launch the program run it in MARS using: `java -jar Mars4_5.jar` which will open up the MARS GUI in which you can open and simulate the output file.

 ## notes